bioinform/somaticseq/README.md

 * To split the job into multiple threads, place `--threads X` before the `paired` option to indicate X threads.
 It simply creates multiple BED file (each consisting of 1/X of total base pairs) for SomaticSeq to run on each of those sub-BED files in parallel.
 It then merges the results.
 This requires `bedtools` in your path.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two classifiers (SNV and indel) will be created..
-* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires ground truth VCF files as follows:
+* `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires ground truth VCF files.
 * `--truth-snv`:        if you have a ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL